-- 1) Dedicates time at its meetings for discussion of the Self-Study during years one and two. - 2) Discusses and approves the Self-Study Document before it is submitted. - 3) Schedules a full Board meeting on Monday of the Visit and allocates at least one hour to meet with the Visiting Committee. - 4) Receives Network Board's recommendations and ensures that an Action Plan is created and implemented. - 5) Approves the Action Plan Update that is sent to the Network Office. - 6) Ensures completion of the Action Plan.
+- 1) Dedicates time at its meetings for discussion of the Self-Study during Years 1 and 2. - 2) Discusses and approves the Self-Study Document before it is submitted. - 3) Schedules a full Board meeting on Monday of the Visit and allocates at least one hour to meet with the Visiting Committee. - 4) Receives PLT recommendations and ensures that an Action Plan is created and implemented. - 5) Approves the Action Plan Update that is sent to the Network Office.